Top Cities to Visit in France

 The buildings in Arras also have a Dutch feel to the place which makes this area very unique.

 A city to visit is Strasbourg – for sure.

-Are you also into beautiful, colorful, half-timbered houses and the medieval feel of a city?
+Are you also into beautiful, colourful, half-timbered houses and the medieval feel of a city?
 Then you will love Strasbourg.

-Visit La Petite France and get lost in the streets with colorful houses and cobbled-street stones.
+Visit La Petite France and get lost in the streets with colourful houses and cobbled-street stones.

 Walk from Petite France all the way to Pont d`Auvergne and on the way back spend some time at the UNESCO World Heritage Site, the island of Grande Ile.

 There you have the stunning Strasbourg Cathedral, which is one of the tallest cathedrals in the world (so it does not surprise that the views from the top of the cathedral are stunning!).

 There is surely more to see – Strasbourg does not lack pretty buildings and cute parks.